earlyuniverse/ulysses/README.md

 # ULYSSES: Universal LeptogeneSiS Equation Solver

-This package provides the calculation of the baryon assymetry parameter for different models of leptogenesis.
+This package provides the calculation of the baryon asymmetry parameter for different models of leptogenesis.
 [Repository](https://github.com/iamholger/ulysses)